rackerlabs/rackspace-how-to/content/cloud-servers/getting-fanatical-support-7-live-chat.md

 product_url: cloud-servers
 ---

-Rackspace has Support Technicians available 24 hours a day to answer any questions you have.
-You can find a link to Live Chat at the bottom of the [Rackspace homepage](https://www.rackspace.com).
-Under the Live Chat link, you will be directed into a Live Chat session with specialists trained to support our products.
-Choose the appropriate Live Chat link for the product with which you need assistance.
+Rackspace Support Technicians are available 24 hours a day to answer any questions that you have.

+After you click the **Live Chat** link at the bottom of the [Rackspace homepage](https://www.rackspace.com), you will interact with a specialist trained to support our products.

 ### Additional resources